srnimani/Udacity-CarND-Behavioral-Cloning-P3/writeup_report.md

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py lines 170-173).
+The model used an adam optimizer, with a learning rate of 0.0001 (model.py lines 170-173).

 ####4.
 Appropriate training data